daominah/mycv/readme.md

   * Write a service receives data from Ha Noi Stock Exchange (HNX) and Ho Chi Minh city Stock Exchange (HOSE) then saves the data in my company format.
-  * Write a web crawler that can filter near-duplicate pages and classify whether or not an abbreviation is a stock symbol.
+  * Write a web crawler that can filter near-duplicate pages and classify whether an abbreviation is a stock symbol.
     Use headless browser (chromedp) to interact with Javascript websites.
   * Create a Windows DLL for receiving real time market data in Excel.
   * Tech stack: Golang, Docker, MySQL, Python (OpenCV, Tensorflow), Kafka,